Tomelilla-kommun/globe-plugin/README.md

 See [index_example.html](https://github.com/haninge-geodata/origo-globe-plugin/blob/main/index_example.html) and [index_example.json](https://github.com/haninge-geodata/origo-globe-plugin/blob/main/index_example.json) to get started with configuration.

+Origo Globe plugin only works with reference system EPSG:3857.
+Make sure that `index.json` is set to use EPSG:3857.

 Copy the files in the `build` folder and place them in Origo's `plugins/globe` folder.

 ℹ️ Due to loading issues, ol-cesium needs to be loaded from Origo-map.